juliannski/jskirzynski.com/content/publication/IHP/index.md

 tags: []

 abstract: Our work focuses on automatic extraction of planning strategies used by people in decision-making experiments.
-The method we introduce uses clustering to identify similar behaviors, and then imitation learning approach from our <a href="{{ \..\..\ai_interpret\index.md }}" target="_blank">previous work</a> to describe those behaviors.
+The method we introduce uses clustering to identify similar behaviors, and then imitation learning approach from our <a href="{{ \..\..\ai_interpret }}" target="_blank">previous work</a> to describe those behaviors.
 Our tests indicate this method achieves almost 70% accuracy and could save a lot of valuable research time.

 featured: false